LLNL/axom/src/axom/inlet/docs/sphinx/quick_start.rst

 Fields are individual values and Tables hold groups of Fields and Tables.

-Define the schema by using the following functions, on either the main Inlet class, for global Tables and Fields, or on individual Table classes, for Tables and Fields under that Table:
+Define the schema by using the following functions, on either the main Inlet class, for global Tables and Fields, or on individual Table instances, for Tables and Fields under that Table:

 ========================= ===================
 Name                      Description